Part history and part legend, an ancient warrioress lives on

 The ancient region known in antiquity as Illyria was situated in the western Balkan peninsula.
 Comprising an area roughly stretching from the lower alps in what is now Croatia, south along the Dalmatian coast from Istria to the Albanian town of Vlore and the mainland known as Epirus, the region was made up of many various feuding tribes and clans who all spoke the Illyrian language, a now extinct member of the Indo European language family.
 The Illyro Thracian family of languages, once spoken throughout the Balkans into Asia Minor, fell out of use over time, and many scholars argue that only modern Albanian survives as a testimony to Illyrian, though this language has been highly modified over time with the addition of Latin and Greek loan words, and later in the middle ages by Slavic and Turkish words as well.
 The language was not written down at great length as Greek or later as Latin was, so records of the past are dim and not so well defined.
 Not to mention that the stories and accounts of the Illyrians, like their relatives the Thracians to the east, were left to their neighbors who on many occasions were their enemies.
 Thus, what we know of these ancient peoples are shady accounts at best.

-The Illyrians are said to have come down from the Alps of central Europe and imposed themselves on the Pelasgians to the south.
+The Illyrians are said to have come down from the Alps of central Europe and imposed themselves on the Pelasgians to the south who already lived in the Balkans.
 Of course, as in all migrations and invasions of one people upon another, they intermarried.
 They brought with them the ancient Hallstatt culture which learned to smelt metal at an early period, all of this happening in the pre bronze and actual bronze age.
 They also were known for mining salt and other minerals, and they loved gold, which they held in high esteem and worked into intricately beautiful jewelry and ornate armor.
 The Illyro Thracian language group included a number of languages such as Illyrian in the west, and Thracian in what is nor Bulgaria and northeastern Greece.
 Phrygia was one member of the group as was Pannonian, spoken near the Hungarian plain in the north of the Balkans.
-The peoples known as Macedonians and Epirots were partially Illyro speaking peoples who's languages eventually became increasingly Hellenized and thus part of the Greek world.
-For example, while Alexander the Great and his father Philip spoke Greek at court and identified as Greeks due to being part of the Greek cultural world, Alexander's mother was a Molossian princess, a tribe of what Philip called varvaros- foreigners, indicating her non Greek origin.
-From the Greek varvaros we get the word barbarian.
-In this period it should be remembered that Illyria and the Illyrian language as a cultural definition was being overshadowed by the rise of Greek civilization which was able to maintain records due to it's creation of an alphabet, of which illiterate Illyria in some ways was and in other ways was not a part.
+The peoples known as Macedonians and Epirots were Greek speaking peoples, though there was quite a bit of Illyrian and Thracian blood due to intermarriage.
+For example, while Alexander the Great and his father Philip spoke Greek at court and identified as Greeks due to being part of the Greek cultural world, Alexander's mother was a Molossian princess, a tribe of what Philip called varvaros- foreigners, indicating a non Greek origin of that tribe, though the Molossian chiefs all spoke Greek and were allowed to compete in the Olympic games.
+It is certainly possible that the Molossians were originally an Illyrian people who became Hellenized.
+From the Greek varvaros we get the word barbarian, meaning an outsider.
+In this period it should be remembered that Illyria and the Illyrian language as a cultural definition was being overshadowed by the rise of Greek civilization which was able to maintain records due to it's adoption of an alphabet, of which illiterate Illyria in some ways was and in other ways was not a part of.
+Few greeks ventured into the inner Illyrian or Thracian lands.
 But the two worlds did blend and overlap, of this there can be no argument.
-Illyrians were around long before the rise of classical Greece, and it was due to the rise of that great civilization that Illyria began to fade, just as later Greece would sink into the abyss as Rome would become ascendant.
-All this happened long, long ago.
+Illyrians, having lived in the Balkans for centuries before the rise of Greece, were witness its rise, and took advantage of work and the opportunities offered to mercenaries in and about the various city states.
+Illyria, probably due to not utilizing writing, began to fade, just as later Greece would sink into the abyss as Rome became ascendant.

 Perhaps language can unravel some of the mysteries of the past.
-In the Greek language, these people call themselves Ellenes.
+In the Greek language, the Greeks call themselves call themselves Ellenes.
 Yet in the Albanian language gryka means a valley.
 We know that the Illyrians tended to settle in mountainous regions and build their fortified citadels on rocky hilltops, and tended their sheep, goats and cattle.
 Is it possible that the gryka were the industrious people of the valleys who perfected farming techniques which encouraged the more settled lives of townspeople who would go on to create one of the world's great civilizations?
-In Albanian the word for house shtpi, as in Greek house is spiti, both sounding amazingly similar.
+In Albanian the word for house shtpi, as in Greek spiti, both sounding amazingly similar.
 In fact it is the very same word stemming from the word for cave, the Albanian shpyll and the Greek spilia.
-My guess is that it was the the hardy mountain dwelling Illyrians who first used the word for a stone house which was the offshoot of prehistoric cave dwellings.
+My guess is that it was the the hardy mountain dwelling Illyrians or earlier Pelasgians, ancestors of both peoples, who first used the word for a stone house which was the eventual product of prehistoric cave dwellings.

 Living in the fastness of their high fortresses and competing for food and grazing land begat confrontation, and this confrontation became constant feuding which was done on a grand scale.
 The competitive tradition of the Greek city states or even the later Italian Renaissance cities who vied with one another for power and mercantile control can be compared to the ancient Illyrian lifestyle, as a culture developed based on honor and loyalty to family and clan.
 In such a warlike environment, all inhabitants learn the arts of war and fighting, heroism is lauded and cowardice frowned upon.
 In such ancient societies strict codes of behavior develop to ensure that succeeding generations will be ever ready to go to war at a moments notice, since weakness might result in a tribe being wiped out or starved to death due to losing precious grazing or farmed land.
 In such a patriarchal society males ranging in ages from the very young to those quite old go to war.
 Many are killed or taken as captives, which in the ancient world meant a merciless death or a life of slavery serving the victors.
 When a family or clan would lose their fighting men the need for a leader to guide them was a priority.
 The only law that was known or held any pertinence in Illyrian society was an unwritten code of honor, known to this day in Albanian as the Besa, related to the ancient Spartan gerousia, the Sicilian code of omerta or the Pashtunwali of the Pathans.
 At the core of such codes is the importance of the solemn word, which is indicative of a family's honor and dignity.
 Bes is the Albanian root for belief, trust, faith.
 It was in this legal atmosphere that an archaic tradition would be utilized for the purpose of preserving the name of a clan.